AmazingSuka/ExpressOrders/README.md

 # ExpressOrders is a technical task by Integrix.

-Solution created on .Net Core 3.0, PostgreSQL 11.
+Solution created on .Net Core 3.0, PostgreSQL 11, EntityFramework Core (Npgsql).

 ### Solution has two test ways:
 1. Console Debugging.